 Divorce isn’t for everyone.
-While you may not want to continue living with your spouse, but are not certain you want a divorce, legal separation is an option.
-Much like divorce, you can negotiate child custody, child support, alimony and property division in a legal separation.
-However, you are still legally married to your spouse, so you can take advantage of health insurance and social security benefits if that’s a concern.
+If you do not wish to continue living with your spouse, but are not certain you want a divorce, you may be interested in legal separation instead.
+In a legal separation, you can negotiate child custody, child support, alimony and property division just as in a divorce.
+You are still legally married to your spouse, so you can take advantage of health insurance and social security benefits if that’s a concern.

 Unfortunately, Florida is one of six states that does not recognize legal separation.

-Just because it is not recognized, however, does not mean you cannot reach court-adjudicated decisions or agreements in child support and alimony without a divorce.
-In Florida, if you’re seeking separation or financial support without a divorce, you can take advantage of statutes which allow you to agree upon or litigate family law matters.
+However, just because legal separation is not recognized in Florida, you can still reach court-adjudicated decisions or agreements in child support and alimony without a divorce.
+If you’re seeking separation in Florida or financial support without a divorce, you can take advantage of statutes that allow you to agree upon or litigate family law matters.

-Legal agreements relating to separation in Florida include:
+Legal agreements that operate as alternatives to separation in Florida include:

 - Separation agreement: This legally binding agreement can provide the same result as legal separations in other states.